Chromosomes: Definition, Types, Structure and Function

 The importance of chromosomes in medical research is explained below:

-Chromosome manipulation is very important in the development of treatments to genetic diseases, including gene therapy to correct defective genes.
+Chromosome manipulation is very important in the development of treatments for genetic diseases, including gene therapy to correct defective genes.

 Cancer Research

 The mechanism of cancer can be understood through chromosomal abnormalities.
-Targeted therapy was developed as a result of understanding Philadelphia chromosome associated with chronic myeloid leukemia.
+Targeted therapy was developed as a result of understanding the Philadelphia chromosome associated with chronic myeloid leukaemia.

 Also Read: